Rubymoyes/sprint-3/personal-site-design.md

  - What is your site's primary purpose?

 The site's primary purpose will be to showcase the work I have done, my blog posts, and make sure that moving between the blogs and the index page is easy.
-I want the page to have a smooth and simple feel with
+I want the page to have a smooth and simple feel with an easy template that is stylised enough to include all of the desired elements of my page.

 - Who is your target audience?